MKand/movie-guru/labs/observability-challenges/Workbook.md

         - What does the trace tell you about latency?
 Is there an especially slow step? (examine a few traces if needed)

-3. Chat with the app again, and ask unsafe questions (use your imagination).
-You should see the chatbot block those questions.
-Try 4-5 unsafe questions (you can repeat them).

-4. To examine this further we will use a built-in dashboard in Cloud Observability called [VertexAI Endpoints](https://cloud.google.com/vertex-ai/docs/predictions/view-endpoint-metrics).

-    - You should see some errors in the error dashboard.
-These indicate the blocked messages.

-5. Go back to the trace explorer and examine the trace of a chat message that was blocked.

-    - What is the name of the error that the platform throws to indicate that a generation was blocked due to safety issues?